 When you are booking on a course you may be eligible for funding for a free place if you meet any of the criteria below.

 If the above criteria does not apply to you, there is also a discretionary learner support fund which may be available to help give financial support to you if your household income is less than £21,850 per year.
 These funds can be used to help with transport to classes, course materials, childcare costs, exam fees, books and equipment.

 If you think you may be entitled to some financial help, please ask at time of booking.

 Some of our courses are not eligible for concessions.
-Look out for 'concessions are available for this course' at time of booking on our course finder, or ask in centre.
+Look out for 'concessions are available for this course' at the time of booking on our course finder, or ask in the centre.

 Any course with course fees over £50 can be paid in instalments.
 Please note that this is not available if you want to book online.
 If you need to pay in instalments due to your financial circumstances, please speak to a member of staff in the adult learning centre running your course to discuss what arrangements can be made.